- 1 hour on-demand video

 P.S. big shout to our inspired and inspirational content marketer John Whiting @JohnWhiting92, without whom this course would not have materialised

-Yesterday we started you off with the important task of identifying your business goal, the first step on your way to a new website.
-We hope you managed to make progress with this and if you need clarification on anything, please feel free to email me at email@example.com.
+We started off with the important task of identifying your business goals, the first step on your way to a new website.
+We hope you managed to make progress with this and if you need clarification on anything, please feel free to message me.

 The tasks we will be guiding you through today are: